Panoche Hills Camping

 Panoche Hills Landscape (BLM photo, M. Westphal)

 The Panoche and Tumey Hills are under Fire Season Vehicle Restrictions from Mid-April to Mid-October.
 No motorized access is allowed during this period.

 The Panoche Hills offer campers endless opportunities for free dispersed camping.
 Campers making a campfire are required to obtain a campfire permit.
 These permits are free of charge and may be obtained from any BLM or U.S. Forest Service office in California or online.
 There is no water available in the Panoche Hills.
-For maps and more information about this area you can call us at (831) 630-5000 for an area brochure.
+For maps and more information about this area you can call (831) 582-2200 for an area brochure.

 Feel free to email our Outdoor Recreation Planner for more information about places to safely camp.

 The BLM enforces laws meant to protect the safety of all users and beauty of the lands: